-The "REM" Command
+The "rem" Command

 The "rem" (which stands for "remark") command is sometimes used to place comments in a script.
 It is only used as a reminder for the person writing or viewing the script.
 Like an internal note.
-This command is not executed nor seen when the script is run.
-However, keep in mind that scripts for CHDK can be only 8k (8,192 characters) in length.
+This command is not executed nor seen when the script is run, however the uBASIC interpreter spends time 'parsing' the rem statement before deciding to ignore it.
+And keep in mind that scripts for CHDK can be only 8k (8,192 characters) in length.
 (Only 2k in CHKD before Build 119.)
 Too many REM statements can slow down your script as well as taking up valuable space.